line47/design-system-animation/README.md

 * Slide + Fade In
 * Slide + Fade Out

-In addition to defining these set animations, we explored adding variables to allow for control of `animation-durtion` as well as `animation-timing-function` for each animation type.
-This would give a wide range of control on the animation itself while also providing the consistency that variables provide with other utilites like maring, padding, etc.
+In addition to defining these set animations, we explored adding variables to allow for control of `animation-duration` as well as `animation-timing-function` for each animation type.
+This would give a wide range of control on the animation itself while also providing the consistency that variables provide with other utilities like margin, padding, etc.

 ### Governance / Implementation Details

-We made a number of governance decisions around the usage of animations in the design system to ensure that animations are adopted properly and consistently across projects.
+We made several governance decisions around the usage of animations in the design system to ensure that animations are adopted properly and consistently across projects.

 #### Animation Class Naming Conventions

-Class structuring would work in a similar way as the CMSDS utilties.
+Class structuring would work similarly to the CMSDS utilities.

 ```
 .ds-u-animate-fade--[ in | out ]
 .ds-u-animate-speed--[ slow | medium | fast ]
 ```

-We wanted to follow the pre-existing CMSDS methodologies for naming and using utility classes, while also being able to incorportate required animation properties.
-In an attempt to keep users' code as clean as possible, we decided to prepoulate the animations with default variables, so that a user can simply add the class: `ds-u-animate-fade--in` without havin to also specify the animation speed.
-If they do choose to adjust the speed using the `ds-u-animate-speed--` class, the default value can be overriden.
+We wanted to follow the pre-existing CMSDS methodologies for naming and using utility classes, while also being able to incorporate required animation properties.
+In an attempt to keep users' code as clean as possible, we decided to prepopulate the animations with default variables, so that a user can simply add the class: `ds-u-animate-fade--in` without having to also specify the animation speed.
+If they do choose to adjust the speed using the `ds-u-animate-speed--` class, the default value can be overridden.

 #### Encouraging Contribution

-In an effort to ensure consistent, well-tested behavior across sites that utilize the CMS Design System, we recommend users not attempt to combine animation classes to create new animations.
-Instead, we would encourage users to work with the CMSDS team to request or contribute new animations into the design system itself.
+To ensure consistent, well-tested behavior across sites that utilize the CMS Design System, we recommend users not attempt to combine animation classes to create new animations.
+Instead, we would encourage users to work with the CMSDS team to request or contribute new animations to the design system itself.
 This will help ensure that no unexpected errors or usability problems occur if animation classes are combined.

-In order to validate our assumptions around the impact of implementing animations into the CMSDS, we met with Ad Hoc’s accessibility group and discussed general usability concerns with the healthcare.gov team.
+To validate our assumptions around the impact of implementing animations into the CMSDS, we met with Ad Hoc’s accessibility group and discussed general usability concerns with the healthcare.gov team.

 ##  Animation guidelines